nfqsolutions/pylm/docs/source/standalone.rst

 of pylm arrives when the workload is so large that a single server is not capable of handling it.
 Here we introduce parallelism for the first time with the parallel standalone server.

+A simple picture of the architecture of a parallel standalone server is presented in the next figure.
+The client connects to a master process that manages an arbitrary number of workers.
+The workers act as slaves, and connect only to the master.

 .. only:: html